In-Floor Radiant Heating

 3/8" PEX tubing, which circulates the heated water, is

 snapped into pre-cut grooves in the panels as shown.
-The

-InfloorBoard is applied to the sub-floor only where needed, not under counters or
+InfloorBoard is applied to the sub-floor only where needed, not under

-footage than an all in one sub-floor system.
+terms of square footage than an all in one sub-floor system.

 Since InfloorBoard is applied later in the construction sequence, protecting

 the tubing during construction is less of an issue.

 The cost of InfloorBoard panels range around $4 per sq. ft.

 The same labor required to install the sub-floor also

-The installation sequence for WarmBoard requires the PEX
+The installation sequence for WarmBoard requires the

-the floor coverings are installed,
+the meantime, until the floor coverings are installed,

 the tubing should be protected from accidental

-All of the in floor systems mentioned here can be covered with laminate, engineered
+All of the in floor systems mentioned here can be covered with laminate,

-with a slab foam rubber carpet pad (SFRP).
+systems work best with a slab foam rubber carpet pad (SFRP).
 Apart from

 having excellent heat transfer characteristics, SFRP is a superior cushion for

 The cost of WarmBoard is slightly less than $7/sq ft for the board only.

-InfloorBoard (brand name) modular panels are constructed of 5/8" thick composite
+InfloorBoard (brand name) modular panels are constructed of 5/8" thick

 Each sheet measures 23.5" x 47" x 3/4" thick, or 7.7

 The cost for ECOWARM is $64 per sheet.